Classical Drama and Theatre

-Consequently, when we find something like a chorus in a play, that is in and of itself strong testimony to its feasibility on the stage.
-Art, after all, evolves in a Lamarckian, not Darwinian, way—it can change its form and exhibit new features at will, a will which reflects the discretion of artist and audience—which is not to say it does not evolve, but its evolution is a matter of changing tastes and talents.
-It moves rapidly in new and not always better directions which certainly do not necessarily encompass "progress" in the long run, but always in ways that its creators hope will make the most effective experience for all involved.
+Consequently, when we find a chorus in a play, that is in and of itself strong testimony to its feasibility on the contemporaneous stage.
+Art, after all, evolves in a Lamarckian, not Darwinian, way—it can change its form and exhibit new features at will, a will that reflects the discretion of artist and audience—which is not to say it does not evolve, but its evolution is a matter of changing tastes and talents.
+It moves rapidly in new and not always better directions which certainly do not necessarily encompass "progress" in the long run, but always in ways that its creators hope will make the most effective experience for all involved at the moment.

 If in the end punk eek fails to explain how or why any particular features were chosen for inclusion in drama or later on became traditional features of Greek drama, that is something hard to explain about any art in any age anywhere.
-Theories of origin tend to address the overall contours of how something rises, not the details underlying the reasoning behind the inclusion of peculiar features in art, and a punk eek view of the rise of theatre is no different.
+Theories of origin tend to address the overall contours of how some feature of art rises, not the details underlying the reasoning behind the inclusion of peculiar features, and a punk eek view of the rise of theatre is no different.
 Still, any new and perhaps more profitable way of looking at this deviling yet enticing question is certainly a step forward.
 Let's be grateful for that.

 All in all, what do we know about the origins of Greek drama and the environment in which it came into being?
-If theatre as such existed prior to the sixth century BCE, there is no clear evidence for it institutionally or autonomously, nor in any place outside of Athens.
+If theatre as such existed prior to the sixth century BCE, there is no clear evidence for it as an autonomous institution, nor in any place outside of Athens.
 The gradualistic Darwinian model of evolution which calls for transitional forms and a slow development from older types of entertainment or performance-based rituals towards theatre imports unwarranted assumptions and leaves us with a sense that a huge and important body of data is missing, when it's not certain that it is.

 Particularly, how theatre arose out of religious ceremonies or some other form of theatrical performance is unclear at present.
-Nor, evidently, was it clear to Aristotle whose theory that tragedy derived from dithyramb alludes little to ancient religious ceremony and seems weak on other grounds.
+Nor, evidently, was it clear to Aristotle whose theory that tragedy derived from dithyramb alludes little to ancient religious ceremony—all classical drama was indisputably imbedded in a Dionysiac ritual—and seems weak on other grounds.
 All in all, several aspects of the received opinion about drama's origin have little to recommend them.
 Thespis, especially, is a mystery.
 There is much room to doubt he ever existed at all.

 A better way to look at this puzzle is to adopt the view that drama arose suddenly, seemingly out of thin air, as, in fact, all credible evidence suggests.
 Drama need not have proceeded along gradualistic lines of evolution because it is a cultural, not a genetic, human artifact.
 Certainly, culture and its accouterments can at times develop slowly and purposefully to clear and coherent ends.
 But cultures can also make sudden, violent and seemingly inexplicable changes in form and expression that do not conform with traditional evolutionary models.
 In other words, theatre need not have followed a step-by-step process of development.
 It may have been created in a flash of insight—or two, or three—but no matter how many "big bangs" it took, all were undeniably the product of extraordinary genius.